xoorath/Lateralus/Docs/Structure.md

 In the above example the file name, module scope and namespaces match.
 The pattern used is: `<engine/app name>::<project name>::<module name>`.

-The namespace may be excluded if a singular module named export is used.
+The namespace may be excluded if a singular module-named export is used.
 For example:

 `Lateralus.Core.CPUID.ixx`
 ```